Use a python script to deploy a SQL Server big data cluster on Azure Kubernetes Service (AKS)

-In this quickstart, you use a sample deployment script to deploy SQL Server 2019 big data cluster (preview) to Azure Kubernetes Service (AKS).
+In this tutorial, you use a sample python deployment script to deploy SQL Server 2019 Big Data Clusters to Azure Kubernetes Service (AKS).

 - An Azure subscription.